ottopaulsen/MMM-MQTT/README.md

 Create a timeout, so values are deleted if they are not refreshed.
 May be faded out...

-Create a treshold so a value is flashing if outside treshold.
+Create a threshold so a value is flashing if outside threshold.